-- »It’s Not Luck, It’s Skill: A look into Mike Leah’s Impressive WSOP Career
+- »It’s Not Luck, It’s Skill: Mike Leah’s Impressive WSOP Career

-It’s Not Luck, It’s Skill: A look into Mike Leah’s Impressive WSOP Career
+It’s Not Luck, It’s Skill: Mike Leah’s Impressive WSOP Career

 Mike ‘GoLeafsGoEh’ Leah has won an astounding $8 million playing cards.
 He sits 138th on poker’s all-time money list to join some elite company.
 Two Americans, Bryn Kenney ($56.4 million) and Justin Bonomo ($49.1 million), are listed #1 and #2.
 Fellow Canadian Daniel Negreanu is third.
 ‘Kid Poker’ has cashed for more than $42 million, and is one of the most recognizable faces in the game.
 Leah credits three things for his own success; hard work, sheer determination and the desire to win.